hannes-holey/GaPFlow/paper/paper.md

 This is particularly relevant for lubricated frictional contacts, where surface roughness can lead to local gap heights of only a few nanometers [@archard1962_lubrication;@glovnea2003_measurement].
 The constitutive laws that describe the fluid's response to extreme loading conditions (e.g. high shear rates) need to account for molecular effects, such as fluid layering [@gao1997_layering] and wall slip [@pit2000_direct;@zhu2001_ratedependent].

-Molecular dynamics (MD) simulations have become a standard tool for describing lubricant flow in nanometer-scale constrictions [@ewen2018_advances], and have been used to parameterize common constitutive laws for viscosity and wall slip [@martini2006_molecular;@savio2015_multiscale;@codrignani2023_continuum].
+Molecular dynamics (MD) simulations have become a standard tool to provide insights into these nanoscale phenomena [@ewen2018_advances], but their direct use in macroscopic simulations is challenging.
-While such models can be readily incorporated into existing lubrication solvers, they lack the feedback mechanism from the macroscopic to the molecular scale.
-The rigidity of purely sequential coupling schemes suggests that they are not ideal for capturing the extreme and diverse environments typical for frictional contacts.
-`GaPFlow` provides a simulation framework that enables concurrent multiscale simulations of nanofluidic flows relying on fixed-form, parametric constitutive fluid models.
+GaPFlow addresses this gap by enabling concurrent multiscale simulations of nanofluidic flows, in which MD data are incorporated on demand through nonparametric surrogate models based on probabilistic machine learning.
-By employing nonparametric surrogate models from probabilistic machine learning, `GaPFlow` can adapt to previously unseen flow regimes through active learning and provides an uncertainty measure for the prediction of shear and normal stresses in lubricated frictional contacts.
+This approach allows the simulation to adapt to previously unseen local flow conditions and provides uncertainty estimates for predicted shear and normal stresses in lubricated contacts.

 # Statement of need

 `GaPFlow` is a numerical solver for fluid flows in confined geometries, such as the narrow gaps found in lubricated contacts.
 Traditional lubrication models solve the Reynolds equation, a simplified form of the Navier-Stokes equation expressed as a single partial differential equation for the fluid pressure.
+MD simulations have been used to parameterize common constitutive laws for viscosity and wall slip [@martini2006_molecular;@savio2015_multiscale;@codrignani2023_continuum], which can be readily incorporated into existing lubrication solvers.
+However, they lack the feedback mechanism from the macroscopic to the molecular scale.
+The rigidity of purely sequential coupling schemes suggests that they are not ideal for capturing the extreme and diverse environments typical for frictional contacts.

 In contrast, `GaPFlow` solves the lubrication problem in the formulation proposed by @holey2022_heightaveraged, which evolves gap-averaged conserved quantities, such as mass or momentum, in time.
 This formulation is agnostic to the constitutive behavior of the confined fluid, making it suitable for multiscale simulations in which the fluid response is provided by molecular dynamics (MD) simulations.
 `GaPFlow` uses a surrogate model based on Gaussian process (GP) regression to interpolate between data obtained from MD, and to select new configurations based on the GP uncertainty to augment an existing MD database (a.k.a. active learning) [@holey2025_active].

-The following papers have used `GaPFlow` so far:
+The following papers have used earlier versions of `GaPFlow` so far:

 - @holey2022_heightaveraged
 - @holey2024_sound